AllenMay/allenmay.github.io/about.md

 His depth of knowledge has been in PHP, C# and MS-SQL development but he’s also developed extensive Perl applications for process automation and data conversion.

-He has been the exclusive project lead, administrator and developer for SugarCRM, the company customer relationship management solution.
+He has been the exclusive project lead, administrator and developer for the customer relationship management solution - SugarCRM.

 Allen is the exclusive administer and developer for the company Intranet.
 He initially built the Intranet into an ASP.NET C# solution but moved to WordPress to encourage outside departments to collaborate content management.